Disciple whom Jesus loved: Identity

+There is a consensus among Johannine scholars that the beloved disciple was a real historical person, but there is no consensus on who the beloved disciple was.

 John the Apostle

-The closing words of the Gospel of John state explicitly concerning the beloved disciple that "It is this disciple who testifies to these things and has written them, and we know that his testimony is true."
+The closing words of the Gospel of John state that it is the beloved disciple "who testifies to these things and has written them, and we know that his testimony is true."

 Eusebius, writing in the fourth century, recorded in his Church History a letter which he believed to have been written by Polycrates of Ephesus (c.
 130s–196) in the second century.
-Polycrates believed that John was the one "who reclined upon the bosom of the Lord"; suggesting an identification with the beloved disciple:
+Polycrates believed that John was the one "who reclined upon the bosom of the Lord", suggesting an identification with the beloved disciple:

 Augustine of Hippo (354–430 AD) also believed that John was the beloved disciple, in his Tractates on the Gospel of John.

 The assumption that the beloved disciple was one of the Apostles is based on the observation that he was apparently present at the Last Supper, and Matthew and Mark state that Jesus ate with the Twelve.
 Thus, the most frequent identification is with John the Apostle, who would then be the same as John the Evangelist.
 Merril F. Unger presents a case for this by a process of elimination.

-Nevertheless, while some modern academics continue to share the view of Augustine and Polycrates, a growing number do not believe that John the Apostle wrote the Gospel of John or indeed any of the other New Testament works traditionally ascribed to him, making this linkage of a 'John' to the beloved disciple difficult to sustain.